Lift Every Voice and Sing

-"Lift Every Voice and Sing" is a hymn with lyrics by James Weldon Johnson (1871–1938) and set to music by his brother, J. Rosamond Johnson (1873–1954).
+"Lift Every Voice and Sing" is a hymn with lyrics by James Weldon Johnson (1871–1938) written in the late 1800s and set to music by his brother, J. Rosamond Johnson (1873–1954) in 1905.
 Written from the context of African Americans in the late 19th century, the hymn is a prayer of thanksgiving to God as well as a prayer for faithfulness and freedom, with imagery that evokes the biblical Exodus from slavery to the freedom of the "promised land".
 Premiered in 1900, "Lift Every Voice and Sing" was communally sung within Black American communities, while the NAACP began to promote the hymn as a "Negro national anthem" in 1917 (with the term "Black national anthem" similarly used in the present day).
-It has been featured in 49 different Christian hymnals, and it has also been performed by various African American singers and musicians.
-Its prominence has increased since 2020 following the George Floyd protests.
+It has been featured in 54 different Christian hymnals, and it has also been performed by various African American singers and musicians.

 History

-James Weldon Johnson, Principal of the Edwin M. Stanton School in Jacksonville, Florida, had sought to write a poem in commemoration of Abraham Lincoln's birthday.
+James Weldon Johnson graduated from Atlanta University in 1894 and returned to his hometown of Jacksonville where he became the Principal of Stanton High School, the first public high school for African Americans in the state of Florida, named in honor of Edwin M. Stanton.
+Johnson sought to write a poem in commemoration of President Abraham Lincoln's birthday.

 However, amid the ongoing civil rights movement, Johnson decided to write a poem which was themed around the struggles of African Americans following the Reconstruction era (including the passage of Jim Crow laws in the South).
 "Lift Every Voice and Sing" was first recited by 500 students in 1900.
-His brother J. Rosamond Johnson would later set the poem to music.
+His brother J. Rosamond Johnson later set the poem to music.

 After the Great Fire of 1901 in Jacksonville, the Johnsons moved to New York City to pursue a career on Broadway.
 In the years that followed, "Lift Every Voice and Sing" was sung within Black communities; Johnson wrote that "the school children of Jacksonville kept singing it; they went off to other schools and sang it; they became teachers and taught it to other children.
 Within twenty years it was being sung over the South and in some other parts of the country".